Azure/Copilot-For-Security/Customer Guides/Nl2KQL Guide/Readme.md

 1. Be unambiguous: try to ask questions with a clear subject.
 2. Ask one question at a time: ask for a single task/type of information at a time when possible.
 3. Be specific: if you know anything about the data you are looking for, help provide that information in your question.
-4. Use other skills: You can use Security Copilot's other skills to help gather information that might provide useful context while writing hunting queries.
+4. Use other skills: You can use Copilot For Security 's other skills to help gather information that might provide useful context while writing hunting queries.

 **Example guidelines:**
 | Ambiguous | Good | Explanation |